Why the U.S. stopped asking about citizenship on the census in 1960

 "While there is widespread belief among many parties that adding a citizenship question could reduce response rates, the Census Bureau's analysis did not provide definitive, empirical support for that belief," Ross said in the memo.
 "I find that the need for accurate citizenship data and the limited burden that the reinstatement of the citizenship question would impose outweigh fears about a potentially lower response rate."

-In Providence County, Rhode Island, census testers have begun what is dubbed a "dress rehearsal," where the bureau is running the only full test in preparations for the 2020 census.
+In Providence County, Rhode Island, census testers have begun what is dubbed a "dress rehearsal," in which the bureau is running the only full test in preparations for the 2020 census.
 And the citizenship question isn't on the test.

-"That alone raises suspicion," she said.
-"I don't know whether this was calculated or unintentional but that's what you're seeing in the news reports."

 Meanwhile, the Census Bureau's researchers acknowledged in a September 2017 memo that the current climate had stymied some of their previous pretests, finding that some immigrants in the studies raised concerns about sharing information with the Trump administration.